edf-hpc/puppet-hpc/puppet-config/modules/ipmi/README.md

 This modules configures the OS to load IPMI kernel modules during the boot sequence.

+On Debian, by default the modules removes ipmi_poweroff from the list of the loaded modules.
+It does not always work on some hardware (notably:
+IBM X3550M4).

 ## Setup

 ### What ipmi affects